crytic/slither/README.md

 * Detects vulnerable Solidity code with low false positives
 * Identifies where the error condition occurs in the source code
-* Easy integration into continuous integration pipelines
+* Easy integration into continuous integration and Truffle builds
 * Built-in 'printers' quickly report crucial contract information
 * Detector API to write custom analyses in Python
 * Ability to analyze contracts written with Solidity >= 0.4